Natural Flood Management

 Analysis

-I looked at different options open to me to slow the flow of water;
+I looked at different options open to me to slow the flow of water, and used a decision matrix to compare how each of them fitted into my needs:

 Check against Principles – Mollison